 If you're camping in an RV, the Yosemite website suggests that you keep food out of sight in hard-sided trailers and RVs.
 Close the windows, doors, and vents when you are not there.
 If there's a bear-proof locker nearby, put the smelliest items in it - the inconvenience is small, but the cost of damage could be high.

-In soft-sided campers, use the same precautions listed above.
+For soft-sided campers, use the same precautions listed above but get it all out and into a bearproof container.

 How To Stay Safe from Bears, Everywhere Else

 Cabins aren't immune to break-ins.
+Follow all of the guidelines for campers.
 Close and lock all the doors and windows when you're not around.
 Keep the door closed when you're inside.

 If you're hiking or backpacking, don't think you're smarter than the average bear.
 They can defeat any attempt to hang your food in a tree.
 Instead, store it in portable canisters, which weigh less than three pounds and will hold enough food for up to five days.
-If you don't have one, you can buy or rent them at some park visitor centers.
+If you don't have one, you can rent them from any staffed wilderness permit station.

 If you encounter a bear while hiking or camping, don't approach it, regardless of its size.
 Act immediately: wave your arms, yell, clap your hands, bang pots together, throw small sticks and stones to scare it.
 If you're with other people, stand together to look more intimidating.